Black-Lights/AUPE/readme.txt

 ### Dynamic Data Visualization
 - **Bar and Pie Charts:**
-  - The application includes dynamic bar and pie charts for visualizing landslide risk data.
+  - Dynamic bar and pie charts for visualizing landslide risk data.
 Users can select risk types and levels to compare data across different regions.
 - **Landslide Risk Data at Different Levels:**
   - Visualize landslide risk data categorized by various risk levels such as low, medium, and high.
 - **Geographic Visualization of Risks at Provincial Levels:**
   - Provides a clear comparison of landslide risks across different provinces.
 - **Interactive Choropleth Map:**
-  - Features an interactive map using Folium to display geographical data of landslide risks, allowing users to explore risk areas visually.
+  - Interactive map using Folium to display geographical data of landslide risks, allowing users to explore risk areas visually.

 ### Key Capabilities
 - **Efficient Data Fetching:**
   - Optimized data fetching from the Flask API to enhance performance and reduce loading times, ensuring a smoother user experience.
 - **User-Friendly Interface:**
-  - Designed with an intuitive user interface, including tab navigation and dropdown filters for easy data selection and comparison.
+  - Intuitive user interface, including tab navigation and dropdown filters for easy data selection and comparison.
   - Responsive layout for compatibility across different screen sizes and devices.

 ---